CGuichard/cookiecutter-pypackage/{{ cookiecutter.project_slug }}/docs/src/about/help.md

 You can "watch" {{ cookiecutter.project_name }} in GitHub (by clicking the "watch" button at the top right):
 <{{ cookiecutter.__git_repo }}>.
 Select "Releases only" to receive notifications whenever
 there's a new release.
-A release content is always detailed, so that you may know
+A release content is always detailed, so that you may know what's new.

 ## Helping us?